qooxdoo/qooxdoo/docs/development/howto/using_non_qx_libs.md

 ### Using Manifest.json
-There is another, older, way to achieve the same thing, and that is to add it into your `Manifest.json` for your applciation or library; the disadvantage of this approach is that the .js and .css files are *always* loaded, regardless of which classes use them.
+There is another, older, way to achieve the same thing, and that is to add it into your `Manifest.json` for your application or library; the disadvantage of this approach is that the .js and .css files are *always* loaded, regardless of which classes use them.

 If you want to use this approach, you need to make sure your new resource is used by your